mehdiqor/DotNet.Storage.FileManager/README.md

 - **FileMetadata**: Aggregate root managing file lifecycle and status transitions
 - **IFileService**: Application service orchestrating file operations
 - **IObjectStorage**: Provider-agnostic storage interface
+- **IEventPublisher**: User-implemented event handler for responding to file lifecycle events
 - **Repository Pattern**: Data access abstraction with Unit of Work
 - **Domain Events**: FileUploaded, FileValidated, FileScanned, FileRejected, FileDeleted
+- **ValidateFileAsync**: Called by object storage webhooks to validate files by comparing actual metadata (from webhook) with expected metadata (from database); automatically deletes from storage if validation fails and sets status to Available or Uploaded based on virus scanning configuration

 ## Documentation